 “Vitamin E may be very helpful to women.
 Research shows relief from menstrual pains, as well as general relief from various menstrual disorders.
 Many problems of menopause, such as headaches, hot flashes, or vaginal itching due to dryness, may be reduced with the use of supplemental vitamin E.”

-It also appears that vitamin E could help with shingles, eye problems, menstrual migraines, fatty liver disease, muscular dystrophy, leg cramps, restless leg syndrome, and circulatory problems caused by diabetes.
+It also appears that vitamin E could help with shingles, eye complications, menstrual migraines, fatty liver disease, muscular dystrophy, leg cramps, restless leg syndrome, and circulatory issues caused by diabetes.
 Vitamin E is not a cure-all miracle tonic, but it does play a significant role in maintaining good health.